sequelize/umzug/README.md

 }
 ```

-### Legacy Sequelize
-Using the `legacy` storage will create the obsolete `SequelizeMeta` table structure which contains information about executed migration runs which contains a `from` and a `to` column.
-You will have to pass a configured instance of Sequelize.
-Please note, that using this storage is not recommended.

 ### Custom
 In order to use a custom storage, you can create and publish a module which has to fulfill the following API.
 You can just pass the name of the module to the configuration and *umzug* will require it accordingly.
 The API that needs to be exposed looks like this: